Skip to main content

 • Tachiona v.
 Mugabe: Plaintiffs in this action were citizens of Zimbabwe who alleged human rights violations by President Mugabe and his political party.
 Following defendants’ failure to answer, Judge Francis held a hearing and recommended awards of damages.

 • Handberry v.
 Thompson: This class action challenged the failure of New York City to provide appropriate educational services to disabled youth in the city’s correctional system.
-Judge Francis mediated a settlement, including appointment of a monitor for compliance.
+Judge Francis mediated a settlement, including the appointment of a monitor for compliance.

 • White v.
 Schriro: In this and numerous related cases, inmates alleged that jail beds caused discomfort amounting to a constitutional violation.
 Judge Francis issued recommendations for the disposition of motions to dismiss in each case.